Festivals, Prayers & Services

 Again in private prayer when standing, some Followers like to hold their hands out, raised to God.
 This also comes from ancient custom.
 In the Temple, for example, Jews would stand, eyes closed, head tilted slightly upwards, hands a little out in front at shoulder level, with palms facing upwards.
 This was not a pleading or begging gesture, rather a ‘lifting up’ of prayer in a gesture of sacred offering to God.

 On the Day of Atonement (Yom ha-Kippurim), at certain points in the ancient Temple service, Jews would, in a sense, pray with their whole body: three times, they would bow, then kneel, and then go prostrate.
 This was done on the three occasions when the Holy Name was mentioned by the High Priest when praying for forgiveness for the people of Israel.
-Liberal Talmidis and some Ebionites still do this, and I understand that the Reform Movement is trying to revive the custom.
+Moderate Talmidis and some Ebionites still do this, and I understand that the Reform Movement is trying to revive the custom.

 Talmidi Jews don’t wear tefillin (phylacteries or prayer-boxes) attached to their foreheads; this is a rabbinic misreading of the Shema`.
 The only item Talmidi Jews wear for special moments of prayer – as with many of our fellow Jews – is the prayer-shawl or tallit.
-In a way this sanctifies our prayer – makes our prayer moments special.
+In a way this sanctifies our prayer – makes our formal prayer moments special.
 It is not an essential part of prayer – we can pray without it – but wearing it has a psychological effect on us.
 With time, almost upon touching it, we ready our minds for prayer, and steady our souls to make contact with God.

 However, the commonest way of prayer is just to sit quietly, with the hands gently resting on one another, with the eyes closed.
 In ancient times this was done seated on the ground, but I think human comfort can give way to being seated in a comfortable armchair!